Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 • Full ingredient lists with specific measurements

-• Accurate timing information (prepTime, cookTime, totalTime)
+• Accurate timing information: prepTime, cookTime, totalTime

-• High-quality images (800x800px minimum)
+• High-quality images at 800x800px minimum

-• Proper categorization (recipeCategory, recipeCuisine)
+• Proper categorization via recipeCategory and recipeCuisine

-• Keywords aligned with search intent
+• Keywords aligned with specific search intent for each dish

-• Author and publisher information
+• Author and publisher information on every Recipe node

 3. Strategic Keyword Integration